- Get Involved

 - Required identification of manufacturer on all bunk beds

-The mandatory federal ruling will enable CPSC to hold retailers and distributors accountable, seek civil penalties of up to $1.5 million against manufacturers for non-complying bunk beds, and stop shipments of non-complying bunk beds made by foreign manufacturers.
+The mandatory federal ruling enables CPSC to hold retailers and distributors accountable, seek civil penalties of up to $1.5 million against manufacturers for non-complying bunk beds, and stop shipments of non-complying bunk beds made by foreign manufacturers.

-According to this ruling, all bunk beds manufactured or imported for sale in the United States will have to meet the following requirements by July 2000:
+According to this ruling, all bunk beds manufactured or imported for sale in the United States need to meet the following requirements:

 - Any bed in which the underside of the foundation is over 30 inches from the floor must have guardrails on both sides and the wall side guardrail must be continuous.

 - Openings in the upper bunk structure must be small enough (less than 3.5 inches) to prevent the passage of a child’s torso.

 - Openings in the lower bunk end structures must be small enough to prevent entry by a child’s head or torso, or large enough to permit free passage of both the child’s head and torso.

 - The bed must have a label identifying the manufacturer, distributor or seller, the model number, and the date of manufacture.